Tony Campana: Sultanes de Monterrey

 On June 25, 2019, Campana was traded to the Sultanes de Monterrey of the Mexican League.
 He finished the year with Monterrey, batting .344/.383/.423 in 54 games.
 Campana did not play in a game in 2020 due to the cancellation of the Mexican League season because of the COVID-19 pandemic.

 Bravos de León

 On February 2, 2021, Campana was traded to the Bravos de León of the Mexican League.
 He hit .255 in 11 games before being released by León on June 7, 2021.

 Leones de Yucatán

 On June 17, 2021, Campana signed with the Leones de Yucatán of the Mexican League.
-He was released by Yucatán on June 25, 2021 after going 3-for-23 in 6 games.
+He was released by Yucatán on June 25, 2021, after going 3-for-23 in 6 games.
 The following day, Campana released a statement via Twitter announcing his retirement from baseball and thanking his family, friends and coaches.

+Ed Bailey League

+In 2022, Campana joined the Rockers of the Ed Bailey League in Knoxville, Tennessee.
+The wood bat league features a variety of players, such as current and former high school and collegiate players as well as some players with some professional experience.
+The league is played at Ridley-Helton Field (formerly Bill Meyer Stadium and former home of the Tennessee Smokies until 2000).
+The Rockers won the 2022 and 2023 Ed Bailey League Championship.

 Personal life

 Campana was diagnosed with Non-Hodgkin's Lymphoma as a child.
 He underwent 10 years of treatment, and today is in remission.